OpenGen/GenSQL.query/README.md

 clj -M -m inferenceql.query.main --help
 ```

-The command-line application currently supports IQL-strict and IQL-permissive queries, with strict the default.
+The command-line application currently supports IQL-strict and IQL-permissive queries, with strict as the default.

 #### SPPL